kartoza/qgis-gea-plugin/docs/src/user/quickstart/quick-start.md

 ## 4. How to install Planet_Explorer Plugin

 *QGIS, short for Quantum Geographic Information System, is a free and open-source software used for working with geospatial data.
-This data can be easily edited and analyzed within QGIS.
+This data can be easily edited and analysed within QGIS.
 As a cross-platform application, it is widely used in geographic data applications and runs on different operating systems, including Windows, Mac, and Linux.
 QGIS is written in Python, C++, and Qt.

 ### Steps to Install the Plugin